Hodge-Gromov-Witten theory

-\textbf{Future works.} This paper is the foundation stone of a strategy aiming at computing all-genus Gromov--Witten invariants of projective hypersurfaces, and possibly other projective varieties.
-The idea is the following: by Costello's theorem \cite{Costello}, genus-$g$ Gromov--Witten invariants of a projective variety $X$ are explicitely expressed in terms of genus-$0$ Gromov--Witten invariants of the symmetric product $S^{g+1}X$.
+Based on this paper, we have thought of a new strategy aiming at computing all-genus Gromov--Witten invariants of projective hypersurfaces, and possibly other projective varieties.
+The idea is the following: by Costello's theorem, see \cite{Costello}, genus $g$ Gromov--Witten invariants of a smooth projective variety $X$ are explicitly expressed in terms of genus zero Gromov--Witten invariants of the symmetric product $S^{g+1}X$.

-Let $X$ be a projective variety and assume we have an $\aA^1$-family $\cX$ of DM stacks admitting a torus action and whose fiber at $1 \in \aA^1$ is $X$.
-Taking the symmetric fibered product over $\aA^1$, we obtain an $\aA^1$-family $\cX_g$ of DM stacks admitting a torus action and whose fiber at $1 \in \aA^1$ is $S^{g+1}X$.
+Let $X$ be a smooth complex projective variety, and assume we have a family $\cX$ of DM stacks over $\aA^1$ admitting a torus action and whose fiber at $1 \in \aA^1$ is $X$.
+Taking the symmetric fibered product over $\aA^1$, we obtain a family $\cX_g$ of DM stacks over $\aA^1$ admitting a torus action and whose fiber at $1 \in \aA^1$ is the smooth DM stack $S^{g+1}X$.
 Precisely, we have

-By Hironaka's theorem \cite{Hironaka} and its equivariant version (see e.g.~\cite{Kollar}), there exists a resolution of singularities $\widetilde{\cX_g}$ of the DM stack $\cX_g$, which is an isomorphism outside the singular locus of $\cX_g$ and which preserves the torus action.
-In particular, we get a morphism $\widetilde{\cX_g} \to \aA^1$ and the fiber at $1 \in \aA^1$ is still $S^{g+1}X$.
-Moreover, the birational map $\widetilde{\cX_g} \to \cX_g$ is obtained by a sequence of blow-ups and the morphism $\cX_g \to \aA^1$ is flat, hence the morphism $\widetilde{\cX_g} \to \aA^1$ is flat as well, see for instance \cite[Appendix B.6.7]{Fulton}.
-As a consequence, the DM stack $\widetilde{\cX_g}$ is a regular $\aA^1$-family admitting a torus action and whose fiber at $1 \in \aA^1$ is the symmetric product $S^{g+1}X$.
-According to our genus-$0$ Regular Specialization Theorem, genus-$0$ Gromov--Witten invariants of $S^{g+1}X$, and thus genus-$g$ Gromov--Witten invariants of $X$, are expressed by the localization formula in terms of genus-$0$ Gromov--Witten invariants of the torus-fixed loci in (the fiber at $0 \in \aA^1$ of) $\widetilde{\cX_g}$.
+By Hironaka's theorem, see \cite{Hironaka} (note that we work over $\CC$), and its equivariant version (see \textit{e.g.}~\cite{Kollar}), there exists a resolution of singularities $\widetilde{\cX_g}$ of the DM stack $\cX_g$, which is an isomorphism outside the singular locus of the DM stack $\cX_g$ and which preserves the torus action.
+In particular, we get a morphism $\widetilde{\cX_g} \to \aA^1$, and the fiber at $1 \in \aA^1$ is still $S^{g+1}X$, because it is in the smooth locus of $\cX_g$.
+Moreover, the birational map $\widetilde{\cX_g} \to \cX_g$ is obtained by a sequence of blow-ups, and the morphism $\cX_g \to \aA^1$ is flat; hence the morphism $\widetilde{\cX_g} \to \aA^1$ is flat as well; see for instance \cite[Appendix B.6.7]{Fulton}.
+As a consequence, the DM stack $\widetilde{\cX_g}$ is a regular family over $\aA^1$ admitting a torus action and whose fiber at $1 \in \aA^1$ is the symmetric product $S^{g+1}X$.
+According to our genus zero regular specialization theorem, genus zero Gromov--Witten invariants of $S^{g+1}X$, and thus genus $g$ Gromov--Witten invariants of $X$, are expressed by the localization formula in terms of genus zero Gromov--Witten invariants of the torus-fixed loci in (the fiber at $0 \in \aA^1$ of) $\widetilde{\cX_g}$.